coreboot/coreboot/Documentation/mainboard/sifive/hifive-unleashed.md

 The following things are still missing from this coreboot port:

 - Support running romstage from flash (fix stack) to support boot mode 1
-- CBMEM support
-- FU540 clock configuration
-- FU540 RAM init
-- Placing the ramstage in DRAM
 - Starting the U54 cores
 - FU540 PIN configuration and GPIO access macros
 - Provide serial number to payload (e.g. in device tree)
+- Implement instruction emulation
 - Support for booting Linux on RISC-V
+- Add support to run OpenSBI payload in m-mode
+- SMP support in trap handler

 ## Configuration